vinsol-spree-contrib/spree_admin_roles_and_access/README.md

     To create a product, can-admin-spree/product is also needed along with can-create-spree/product.

   3. To define custom cancan permissions, which can not be made with the pattern adopted.
-    Override a module Permission.
+    Override the module Permission.
 And define the permission in a method, and create a permission in the database.
+See example of `default-permission`.

 Testing